Library and Information Association of South Africa: International Achievements

 Additionally, former LIASA president Ellen Tise served as IFLA President from 2009 to 2011, with the presidential theme "Libraries Driving Access to Knowledge (A2K)".

 Annual Conference

 The LIASA Conference is held annually during September or October.
 Since 2011, the conference has rotated between Durban, Cape Town, and the Johannesburg/Pretoria area.
 The conference is a venue for members to showcase best practices, learn about national and international trends, and meet with experts.

+In 2022, the LIASA Conference was held in conjunction with the XXVI SCECSAL Conference in Johannessburg, South Africa.

 South African Library Week (SALW)

 In 2001, LIASA was tasked with initiating a national week to raise the profile of libraries.
 Following research, it was decided that the week in which 20 March falls would be designated as South African Library Week.
 The date commemorates the 1818 government proclamation that established the first public library, the South African Public Library (now the National Library of South Africa's Cape Town Campus).
 The week also aligns with South Africa's Human Rights Day on 21 March.